Retford: Norman period and Middle Ages

 The first town hall or 'moot hall' was built in 1388 and demolished in 1754.
-It is believed that this may have been situated in what is now known as Cannon Square.
+It is believed this may have been situated in what is now known as Cannon Square.
 The hall was built of timber and faced east.
 On the ground floor of this building was the Shambles.
-At that time, the present Market Square was possibly used for cattle/horses, with Marcombe suggesting this was the site of the ‘beast market’ in the Tudor period.
+At that time, what is now The Square was possibly used for cattle/horses, with Marcombe suggesting this was the site of the ‘beast market’ in the Tudor period.